headleyra/mc/README.md

   #=> {:ok, "WINE BOTTLE"}
 ```

 So, the output of one modifier is the input to the next, and so on.

-If at any point a modifier returns
-an error tuple, the whole process is short-circuited and the error tuple is returned immediately.
-This
+If at any point a modifier returns an error tuple, the next modifier simply passes it on down the chain,
-is the default behaviour (for the standard modifiers, see below) and is handled by the `use Mc.Railway`
+unchanged.
+This is the default behaviour (for the standard modifiers, see below) and is handled by the
-code:
+`use Mc.Railway` code:

 ```elixir
 script = """